 Mobile Voice Service and Mobile Phones

-- Average Monthly Mobile Revenue Per User:We estimate that this figure will increase from about $8.3 in 2013 to $11 by the end of our forecast period due to increasing popularity of smartphones in China and growing data usage with 3G and 4G technologies.
-If the ARPU changes by $3 on either side of our estimate, there could be an upside/downside of about 10% to our price estimate.
+- Average Monthly Mobile Revenue Per User:We estimate that this figure will increase from about $8.30 in 2015 to about $10.50 by the end of our forecast period due to increasing popularity of smartphones in China and growing data usage on 3G and 4G technologies.
+If ARPU rises to about $12 by 2022, there could be a 10% upside to our price estimate.
+Alternatively, if ARPU remains flat at current levels, there could be a decline of about 10%.

 China Telecom is a telecom service provider based out of China.
 It offers both mobile and landline services.
 It makes its money primarily through wireless telecom and landline services such as broadband Internet and voice services.
-The company is currently concentrating on expanding its 3G and 4G services across the country.
+The company is currently focusing on expanding its 4G services across the country.

-Mobile business and broadband internet are expected to be the growth drivers for the company.
+The mobile business and broadband internet businesses are expected to be the growth drivers for the company.

 The Mobile Services and Phones division constitutes majority of China Telecom's value mainly because of the following reasons:

 China Telecom's mobile division had a customer base of close to 200 million users, while its broadband internet subscriber base stood at 113 million.

 The monthly average revenue per mobile user was $8.30 in 2015 which is lower than the $9 that an average broadband user pays.
 However, mobile ARPUs are on the rise bolstered by data usage as opposed to broadband ARPUs.
 By the end of our forecast period, mobile ARPUs will have risen to close $11 while broadband ARPUs will have declined to under $9, per our estimates.